doeixd/Tbbr/readme.md

 *   Tab cycle timeout.
 *   Enable and configure automatic tab closing.
 *   Choose whether bulk-closing commands should ignore pinned tabs (enabled by default).

+### Planned Features
+- About-to-be-deleted indicator: When a tab is close to deletion, its title will update to show an indicator and an optional countdown.
+- Customizable isActive timer: Lets users quickly switch or pass through tabs without marking them as "active."
+This prevents their inactivity timer from resetting or adding them to the history stack—unless the isActive timer runs out.